davhunt/surface_tools/README.md

 <img src="https://github.com/kwagstyl/surface_tools/blob/master/equivolumetric_surfaces/images/intensity_profiles_euclid_equi.svg" width="500">
 Euclidean vs equivolumetric intensity sampling.
 The laminar peaks are better aligned using equivolumetric sampling than euclidean sampling.

-The code requires FreeSurfer and nibabel to be installed.
+The code requires FreeSurfer to be installed.

 ### Release notes
 This code has so far been tested on: